sasadangelo/code4projects/_posts/2023-02-13-getting-started-with-css.md

 The box model is a concept in CSS that describes the layout of an HTML element as a rectangular box.
 Each box has four main parts: the content, padding, border, and margin.

 * **Content**: This is the area where the element's content is displayed, such as text or images.
-A Content element has a size expressed with the properties width and height.
-You can also use properties like min-width, min-heigth, max-width, and max-height to declare the minimun and maximum size.
+A Content element has a size expressed by the properties' width and height.
+You can also use properties like min-width, min-heigth, max-width, and max-height to declare the minimum and maximum size.

 * **Padding**: This is the space between the content and the border.
 You can control the padding using the padding property and its related properties such as padding-top, padding-right, padding-bottom, padding-left.